Music Director Kenneth Freed

-KENNETH FREED is in his tenth season as Music Director of Minnesota’s Mankato Symphony Orchestra.
+KENNETH FREED is in his twelfth season as Music Director of Minnesota’s Mankato Symphony Orchestra.
 He has also served as an Assistant Conductor of The Minnesota Orchestra, where he led performances on its Family and Young People’s concert series.
 He has conducted the Duluth Superior, Fargo-Moorhead and San Juan symphony orchestras, the Mankato Ballet Company and for more than a decade has been a conductor at Greenwood Music Camp in Cummington, Massachusetts.
 Mr. Freed also served as Music Director of the Kenwood Symphony Orchestra.

 Kenneth Freed is well regarded as an orchestra builder, skilled in external relations and community and artistic collaboration.
 His tenure in Mankato has been marked by a combination of community outreach, artistic quality and innovation, exciting artistic partners and advocacy for state support of the orchestra.
 In 2010, the orchestra became a partner in an unprecedented grant from the Minnesota State Arts Board to create and launch the Dakota Music Tour, a free public concert series, engaging the state’s Dakota communities through concerts by merging American Indian and Western classical music.
 A 2012 grant from the National Endowment for the Arts helped support the special presentation, Deconstructing Don Quixote and a 2013 NEA award was given for Cancion de las Americas.While leading the Kenwood Symphony, Mr. Freed grew the ensemble from a chamber orchestra to a full symphony orchestra and developed an education program including school partnerships that continue to this day.